Jessica Pegula: 2023: Major quarterfinals, WTA 1000 title, doubles No. 1

 Pegula began her season playing at the inaugural edition of the United Cup.
 After dropping her opening match in Group C to Petra Kvitová, she bounced back to defeat Laura Siegemund.
 She then beat Harriet Dart in the first knockout stage before scoring the biggest win of her career with a straight sets victory over Iga Świątek, her first win over a current world No. 1 and first against the Pole since the 2019 Washington Open.
 In the finals, she beat 2022 French Open semifinalist Martina Trevisan to help the United States win the first ever United Cup title.

 Coming off the heels of her win over Świątek and consistency throughout the 2022 season, Pegula was considered one of the favorites for the Australian Open title.
 She breezed through her first three matches with straight set wins over Jaqueline Cristian, Aliaksandra Sasnovich, and Marta Kostyuk.
 In the fourth round, Pegula faced off against 2021 French Open champion Barbora Krejčíková for the first time, defeating the 20th seed in straight sets to advance to her third consecutive Australian Open quarterfinal.
 However, she was unable to advance past that stage once more, being defeated by former champion Victoria Azarenka in straight sets.
 Pegula also played doubles with Coco Gauff; seeded second, the pairing dropped only one set en route to the semifinals, before falling to the tenth seeds, Shuko Aoyama and Ena Shibahara.

 In February, Pegula reached the finals of the Qatar Ladies Open in both singles and doubles.
 It was Pegula's first WTA 500 singles final.
-She defeated former French Open champion Jelena Ostapenko and world No. 2, Petra Kvitová en route, before losing to top-ranked Iga Świątek, in straight sets.
+She defeated former French Open champion Jeļena Ostapenko and world No. 2, Petra Kvitová en route, before losing to top-ranked Iga Świątek, in straight sets.
 In doubles, she and Gauff defended their doubles title, defeating second seeds Lyudmyla Kichenok and Jelena Ostapenko in three sets.
 Pegula earned 305 singles and 470 doubles ranking points.
 In Dubai, she reached her first WTA 1000 semifinal for the season defeating Viktoriya Tomova, Ana Bogdan and Karolína Muchová by walkover, before losing to eventual champion Krejčíková.